 Annually, the NYISO in collaboration with its market participants develop and prioritize the project work that will be undertaken for the following year.
 This process generally starts in late winter and ends with the approval of the budget by the NYISO Board of Directors in November.
 To date, the NYISO has developed a full list of projects, ranked them for stakeholder consideration, and stakeholders have also scored these projects.
 The NYISO cannot feasibly take on every project, so this process is designed to take in all feedback before developing a proposed project list.
 Once the list is proposed, additional discussions with stakeholders will take place to gather any additional feedback before finalizing the project list that is used in developing the 2024 NYISO budget.
-The NYISO provided a proposed project list for 2024 at the August 9, 2023 Budget and Priorities Working Group.
-More detail can be found in the separate presentation.
+The NYISO provided a proposed project budget for 2024 on August 9, 2023 and a final project budget proposal at the August 30, 2023 Budget and Priorities Working Group.
 (Updated)